saasform/saasform/README.md

 [![License](https://img.shields.io/github/license/saasform/saasform.svg)](https://github.com/saasform/saasform/blob/master/LICENSE)
 [![Discord Chat](https://img.shields.io/badge/chat-Discord-green.svg)](https://discord.gg/cbWW8akyW9)

-Saasform is a state-of-the-art website for your SaaS, with authentication, payments and common growth & marketing tools.
+Add signup & payments to your SaaS in minutes, with Saasform!

 [![Saasform demo](https://raw.githubusercontent.com/saasform/saasform/main/docs/images/saasform-demo-video.png)](https://youtu.be/u6xF32bGmpQ)

-Building a SaaS requires building a website, authentication, payments… and maintaining and updating them… all distractions from your core features.
+Building a SaaS requires building a website, authentication, payments... and maintaining and updating them... all distractions from your core features.
 Saasform pre-packages all the things you and your team need to launch faster and grow more effectively.
+Everything is a module, so you can pick & choose what you need.

 Saasform is built with security and usability in mind.
 It's a standalone service including its own datastore, i.e. it's not a boilerplate, so you can build your SaaS with the tech stack you'd like, even serverless.
 All you need to do is to integrate Saasform authentication in your backend or functions.
 This architecture is great to launch quickly, keep you focused on your core features, and maintain a good separation as your infrastructure and team scale.